Little Rock Zoo expecting tiger cubs in August, officials say

 Debbie Thompson, a carnivore curator at the zoo, said "babies are always exciting and increase attendance."

-Asmara was born at the Little Rock Zoo in November of 2013 and will be turning nine this year.
+Asmara was born at the Little Rock Zoo in November 2013 and will turn 9 this year.
 She was part of a litter of four cubs.

 Neal and Raglin said they were there when she was born.